Close Banner

 Mickey’s Very Merry Christmas Party — Mad Tea Party holiday overlay

 Because it is a separately ticketed event, one of the party perks is significantly fewer guests in the park.
 And with so many special experiences available, ride waits are typically much shorter.
-Holiday ride overlays are back this year!
-The fan-favorite Jingle Cruise returns, as well as special enhancements to Tomorrowland Speedway, Monsters Inc. Laugh Floor, Space Mountain and Mad Tea Party.
+Holiday ride overlays have returned for 2024, including the fan-favorite Jingle Cruise, as well as special enhancements to Tomorrowland Speedway, Monsters Inc. Laugh Floor, Space Mountain and Mad Tea Party.

-Attractions Open During Mickey's Very Merry Christmas Party:
+Attractions Open During Mickey's Very Merry Christmas Party in 2024:

 Adventureland